Skip to main content

 What data goes to the AI?

-When you invoke an AI feature, HypoMe sends the relevant experiment metadata and entries (titles, intervention descriptions, outcome values, dates, notes) to Anthropic’s Claude API.
-We do not send your email, name, or Apple ID.
+When you invoke an AI feature after granting AI data-sharing permission, HypoMe sends the relevant experiment metadata and entries (titles, intervention descriptions, outcome values, dates, notes, unusual-factor tags, and voice transcripts when you use voice check-in) to Anthropic’s Claude API.
+If the experiment uses Apple Health, Oura, or glucose tracking, the numeric values already stored in your entries may be included because they are part of the experiment being analysed.
+We do not send your email, name, Apple ID, or payment details.
 See our Privacy Policy for full detail.

 How is my privacy protected during AI calls?